gptty/awesome-proof-of-location/README.md

 # Awesome Proof-of-Location

 ## Local systems
-This field has inspired amounts of researches and has reached the state of early adoption.
+It has inspired amounts of researches and has reached the state of early adoption.

 [FOAM](https://www.foam.space/)